Type of resources

 The map shows the localities where samples that form part of the BGS rock collections have been taken.
 Many of these samples are from surface exposure, and were collected by BGS geologists during the course of geological mapping programmes.
 Others are from onshore boreholes or from mine and quarry workings.
 The principal collections are the E (England and Wales), S (Scotland), N (continuation of the S collection) and the MR (miscellaneous).
 The collections, which are held at the BGS offices at Keyworth (Nottingham) and Edinburgh, comprise both hand specimens and thin sections, although in individual samples either may not be immediately available.
 Users may also note that the BGS holds major collections of borehole cores and hand specimens as well as over a million palaeontological samples.
 The Britrocks database provides an index to these collections.
 With over 120,000 records, it now holds data for some 70% of the entire collections, including the UK samples shown in this application as well as rocks from overseas locations and reference minerals.
 The collections are continuously being added to and sample records from archived registers are also being copied into the electronic database.
 Map coverage is thin in some areas where copying from original paper registers has not been completed.
 Further information on Britrocks samples in these and other areas can be obtained from the Chief Curator at the BGS Keyworth (Nottingham) office or from the rock curator at the BGS Murchison House (Edinburgh) office.

 The GeoSure data sets and reports from the British Geological Survey provide information about potential ground movement or subsidence in a helpful and user-friendly format.
 The reports can help inform planning decisions and indicate causes of subsidence.
 The methodology is based on BGS DiGMap (Digital Map) and expert knowledge of the behaviour of the formations so defined.
-This dataset provides an assessment of slope instability.
-Landslide hazard occurs due to particular slope characteristics (such as geology, gradient, sources of water, drainage, man-made constructions) combining to cause the slope to become unstable.
-Downslope movement of materials, such as a landslide or rockfall may lead to a loss of support and damage to buildings.
+This dataset provides an assessment of the potential for dissolution within a geological deposit.
+Ground dissolution occurs when certain types of rock contain layers of material that may dissolve if they get wet.
+This can cause underground cavities to develop.
+These cavities reduce support to the ground above and can lead to a collapse of overlying rocks.
+Dissolution of soluble rocks produces landforms and features collectively known as 'karst'.
+Britain has four main types of soluble or 'karstic' rocks; limestone, chalk, gypsum and salt, each with a different character and associated potential hazards.
+Engineering problems associated with these karstic rocks include subsidence, sinkhole formation, uneven rock-head and reduced rock-mass strength.
+Sinkhole formation and subsidence has the potential to cause damage to buildings and infrastructure.
 Complete Great Britain national coverage is available.
 The storage formats of the data are ESRI and MapInfo but other formats can be supplied.